mnihalm/blog_project/content/about/index.md

 I'm interested in Drones, Technology, Open source and backyard astronomy.

-I read a lot, gaze at stars a lot more, and write (sometimes).
+I read a lot, gaze at stars a lot more, and write much less than I should.